ungive/media-control-extension/README.md

 ## Copyright

 Copyright (c) 2025-2026 Jonas van den Berg
-This code is source-available only at this time, until it is published.
+This code is source-available only at this time, until it is published on all major stores.
 All rights reserved.